C15orf39: Structure

 Alpha helices predicted in the C15orf39 protein are colored red, and random coils are represented as tan.
 No beta sheets were predicted to be part of the secondary structure for C15orf39.
 The amino acids not modeled were predicted to be random coils.

 Sub-cellular Localization

 C15orf39 is predicted to be located in the cytosol of the cell.

 Protein Interactions

-Protein interaction screenings have showed C15orf39 to interact with many proteins, including RPLP1 and EIF4ENIF1.
+Protein interaction screenings have shown C15orf39 to interact with many proteins, including RPLP1 and EIF4ENIF1.
 C15orf39 was discovered to interact with RPLP1 (Large Ribosomal Subunit Protein P1), a cytoplasmic protein, in a high-output yeast two-hybrid screening.
 RPLP1 is an acidic ribosomal subunit that is important in the elongation step of transcription.
 EIF4ENIF1 (Eukaryotic Translation Initiation Factor 4E Transporter), is a nucleocytoplasmic protein that shuttles the translation initiation factor eIF4E between the nucleus and cytoplasm.
 The protein interaction between C15orf39 and EIF4ENIF1 was discovered through affinity capture.

 Homology

 Paralogs

 There are no known paralogs for the human C15orf39 gene.